-After speaking to some graduates and students in the field of Rhetoric and Composition, I realized that this field encompassed what I was searching for: the intersection of teaching and English.
-Through speaking to a couple alumni of Rhetoric and Composition programs and a faculty member from my undergraduate institution, I had a much clearer picture of what types of programs I wanted to apply to, as well as what I wanted my research to be centered on.
+After speaking to some graduates and students in the field of Rhetoric and Composition, I realized that this field encompassed exactly what I was searching for: the intersection of teaching and English.
+I spoke to a couple of alumni from Rhetoric and Composition programs and a faculty member from my undergraduate institution.
+Afterwards, I had a much clearer picture of what types of programs I wanted to apply to.

 Any Ph.D. or graduate alumni will probably say that their search began with a spreadsheet.
-Once I knew what types of programs I wanted to apply to, I started to do research on several.
-It wasn’t just the reputation or strengths of the program that I focused on; it was also the faculty, location, teaching opportunities and financial aid package.
+Once I knew what types of programs I wanted to apply to, I started to do research.
+It wasn’t just the reputation or strengths of the program that I focused on – it was also the faculty, location, teaching opportunities and financial aid package.

 First I created a spreadsheet with 15 programs I was interested in:

-For the first spreadsheet, I mainly focused on overall features of the program.
+For the first spreadsheet, I first focused on the overall features of a program.
 I wanted to know if the program had faculty in my concentration and if they had a straight to Ph.D. program without an M.A./Ph.D. combined program.
-Then, I narrowed down my list to my top 6-7 programs and added more information such as cohort size, academic and professional development, alumni, and program-specific features.
+Then, I narrowed down my list to my top 6-7 programs and added more information such as cohort size, professional development opportunities, and faculty I wanted to work with.

-Through thoroughly researching, I could narrow down my options and focus on what I valued most in the program.
-For me, it was the faculty and professional opportunities such as conferences that were the decision factors for me.
+By thoroughly researching my options, I could narrow down my options and focus on what I valued most in the program.
+For me, it was the faculty and access to professional opportunities such as conferences.
 Selecting a program just because it is “prestigious” or sounds good on paper doesn’t necessarily mean that it will be the right choice for you.
 However, if a location or number of alumni getting tenure-track positions excites you, than by all means, go for it!

 The Application Process

 After completing my research, I started setting up my application portals and sending my letters of recommendation requests.
-After emailing my recommenders and receiving confirmation that they would submit letters of recommendation on my behalf, I sent the requests with a packet containing my CV, draft of my personal statement, and writing samples.
-I can’t stress how important it is to give your recommenders this information at least a month in advance!
+After emailing my recommenders and receiving confirmation that they would submit letters of recommendation on my behalf, I sent them emails with a packet containing my CV, draft of my personal statement, and writing samples.
+This is a crucial step because some recommenders may have not worked with you for years and need to see your best work.
+I also can’t stress how important it is to give your recommenders this information at least a month in advance!
 Some recommenders may be happy to write a letter in a day, but most would appreciate time to craft a compelling letter, especially if they haven’t worked with you in many years.

 Then, I focused on drafting my personal statements.
-While some programs required just one, others split the personal statement into a teaching or diversity statement as well.
-I drafted these and had others take a look at them before I started uploading my documents.
+While some programs required just one, others required a teaching or diversity statement as well.
+I drafted these and had others edit them before I uploaded my documents.

 Most importantly, I spent a couple weeks working on my writing sample.
 Since I didn’t have a formal thesis from my undergraduate or graduate degree, I decided to start from scratch and write a 20-page research paper.
 Yes, this was a long and tedious process.
 Did I make the process more difficult for myself than it should’ve been?
 Probably.
-However, I learned much more about the field in the process, as well as had the opportunity to peruse articles that professors in the field published.
+However, I learned a lot about Rhetoric and Composition in the process and had the opportunity to read articles from professors I hoped to work with.

-After some close deadlines and late-night editing, I eventually submitted 6 applications.
-Each iteration of my personal statement and writing sample became stronger with each submission.
-I had the opportunity to learn a lot about the application process, even if I didn’t end up getting into any of the programs I applied to.
+After some close deadlines and late-night editing, I finally submitted 6 applications.
+While the deadlines were different for each application, each iteration of my personal statement and writing sample became stronger with each submission.

 I anticipated waiting months for the decisions to arrive.
 Surprisingly, in late January, I received my first acceptance.
 I wasn’t expecting to be admitted into that particular program because it was my first submission and one of my top choices.
 The relief of getting accepted into at least one program was reassuring.